kobotoolbox/kobo-transfer/README.md

   longer unique, and therefore won't be rejected from the `dest` project.
 This will be addressed once transferred submissions have their `__version__` value matching the new version UIDs at the `dest` project.
+- When syncing analysis data (`--analysis-data`), automatic actions (`automatic_google_transcription`, `automatic_google_translation`, `automatic_bedrock_qual`) are converted to their manual equivalents on the destination.
+The original automatic processing is not reproduced, and internal version UUIDs will differ from the source.
 - Due to a known KoboToolbox issue, projects may contain submissions with duplicate submission UUIDs.
 Some of these submissions may be full duplicates of themselves, while others are unique submissions but contain a duplicate